-A lot of exciting phones are on the way in 2019 and that includes the Google Pixel 4 and Pixel 4 XL.
+A lot of exciting phones are on the way as 2019 continues and that includes the Google Pixel 4 and Pixel 4 XL.
 Google’s Pixel 3 is a great phone, but it’s not perfect.
 And the Pixel 3 XL isn’t perfect either.
 That makes the Pixel 4 one of the most exciting upcoming devices of the year, as Google can easily make some notable changes we’ll talk about below.

-In this post we’ll go over the latest rumors combined with what we want next from the Pixel 4 and Pixel 4 XL.
-We don’t know too much yet, but we’re starting to hear and see exciting rumors and new technology.
+In this post, we’ll go over the latest rumors combined with what we want next from the Pixel 4 and Pixel 4 XL.
+We’re learning more and more each day, and some exciting new leaks, rumors and technology should have potential buyers excited.

 Important Pixel 4 Details

 - Google Pixel 4 Release Date: Early October 2019 announcement, late Oct release date

 - What is the Pixel 4: Google’s fourth phone since rebranding the Nexus phone line

-- What to Expect?: 2-3 phones, dual cameras, optical fingerprint sensors (in the screen) & more
+- What to Expect?: 2-3 phones, triple cameras, optical fingerprint sensors (in the screen) & more

 - Pixel 4 Price?: We’re guessing anywhere from $649-$999 depending on the model